Cyclenerd/google-cloud-server-on-demand/README.md

 	terraform apply
 	```

-You can test the notification with the manual trigger `simulate-error`.
+You can test the notification with the manual Cloud Build trigger `simulate-error`.

 ### Artifact Registry repository